Katie Horstman: Life after baseball

 In the 1960s, Horstman graduated from Medical Record Librarian School.
 She later joined the Franciscan Sisters of the Sacred Heart religious order for five years, to become the first nun in the United States to earn a Bachelor of Science degree in physical education.
 For the next decade, she taught physical education in Illinois, Indiana and Ohio before returning to her hometown of Minster, where she initiated girls sports programs, including volleyball, gymnastics, basketball, track and field, cross country and softball.
 By 1980, she focused in coaching on track and cross country.
 For the next five years, her girls teams never lost a track meet.
 After being runner-up State Champions in 1975, the inaugural year of girls track and field, her track team won five consecutive state championships (eight overall).
 She also guided her cross-country running squad to two state championships.
 Ending up 25 years in Minster, she moved to Los Angeles, California, where she oriented a clinical social work method to the sports area.

 Horstman has been named Midwest Athletic Conference League Coach in all sports numerous times, and has been inducted in five halls of fame in baseball and track.
 In 1988, she attended to the opening of a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York that honors those who were part of the All-American Girls Professional Baseball League.
 She gained induction in the Ohio Women's Hall of Fame, and also is the first woman honored in the Ohio Track Hall of Fame and the first woman elected into the National Track and Field Hall of Fame.

-Retired, but very active, Horstman has played second base for the Ohio Cardinals slow-pitch team since 1992.
-In recent years, the team has won two gold medals and two bronze medals in the Senior Olympic Games.
-She also participates in the Sports Educators Baseball Club in the Los Angeles area and raises funds for charities in California.
-In her spare time, she is a coordinator for Elderhostel in Palm Springs.
-She is currently living in the close community of Palm Desert.